 Choose the Right Type of Face Mask for Disney

 Face Masks are now required at Walt Disney World for all guests ages two and up.
-Who would have thought we would ever be including this is Disney Vacation Tips for 2020?
 While there are many face masks to choose from these days, you’ll want to make sure you have the right kind of face covering, as Walt Disney World does have specific requirements for what face masks can be worn in the Parks.
 You can find information about Disney’s Face Mask Rules here so be sure to check it before your trip since it can be subject to change.

 Consider bringing an extra mask or two; and store them in a ziploc bag in your Park bag.
 This will ensure you have an extra in case yours gets wet from rain or a ride or, let’s face it, if you get too sweaty.
 Check out our cute Disney Face Masks in the shop.

-Revamp Your Disney Day Bag with the New 2020 Things You Need!
+Revamp Your Disney Day Bag with the Safety Things You Need!

 It’s time to switch up what’s in your Disney day bag during this season of life in the Parks.
 We’ve always been big fans of personal fans at Walt Disney World, but this year we’ve found one even bigger and better and especially useful for when you’re wearing a mask.
 This double wraparound personal fan can be found on Amazon, is rechargeable and comes in a few different colors.
 Be sure to bring along extra masks, plastic baggies, a water bottle, a fan, hand sanitizer, and wipes.
 Among other things you may want to have on hand in the parks this year.